ShuxiChen/Data-Analytics-Course-Projects/ComputerAlgorithms/Homework2/README.md

 2. **Graphical Results**: Present the line graphs showing the average time taken by each sorting algorithm for different input sizes.

-3. **Discussion**: Analyze the results and provide insights into the performance of each sorting algorithm.
-Discuss any trends or observations.

-4. **Challenges and Solutions**: Describe any difficulties encountered during the project and how they were resolved.
+3. **Challenges and Solutions**: Describe any difficulties encountered during the project and how they were resolved.